tasket/wyng-backup/README.md

 format a partition as Ext4 on LUKS, or they use encrypted filesystems like [Encfs](https://wiki.ubuntu.com/SecureEncryptedRemoteVolumeHowTo) or [Cryfs](https://www.cryfs.org).
-These usually create a local filesystem mountpoint, so configuring sparsebak with an 'internal:/path' destination should suffice.
+These usually create a local filesystem mountpoint, so configuring wyng with an 'internal:/path' destination should suffice.

-    For remote backups where the server is trusted (i.e. encrypted and secured) it is possible to forgo setup of archive encryption on your source computer and just specify 'ssh://user@address/path' for your sparsebak destination.
+    For remote backups where the server is trusted (i.e. encrypted and secured) it is possible to forgo setup of archive encryption on your source computer and just specify 'ssh://user@address/path' for your wyng destination.
 Of course, this requires that you have access to the server via SSH.

     What to avoid: Any 'mirroring' type of remote or cloud storage, such as the regular